 Can the Volunteering Team support me in filling out my application?

 Most of the application processes for the organisations we work with are very straightforward and only require the completion of an application form - some may ask you to outline your reasons for wanting to volunteer.
-If you need any help then please drop in to Purple Door to speak with one of our Information and Employment Advisers who will be able to assist you.
+If you need any help then please drop in to the Careers and Employability Centre to speak with one of our Information and Employment Advisers who will be able to assist you.

 What happens once I have submitted my application?